fbbdev/fbbdev.github.io/_writings/GS4invariants.md

 ---
 title: On the semantics of proofs in classical sequent calculus
 excerpt: |
-  Unpublished notes about a tentative approach to the denotational semantics of classical sequent calculus
+  Notes about a tentative approach to the denotational semantics of classical sequent calculus
 category: research
 date: 20230504